Mark Hatfield: National

 Hatfield frequently broke with his party on issues of national defense and foreign policy in support for non-interventionism, such as military spending and the ban on travel to Cuba, while often siding with them on environmental and conservation issues.
 Senator Hatfield supported increased logging on federal lands.
 He was the lone Republican to vote against the 1981 fiscal year's appropriations bill for the Department of Defense.
 He was rated as the sixth most respected senator in a 1987 survey by fellow senators.
 In 1991, Hatfield voted against authorizing military action against Iraq in the Gulf War, one of only two members of his party to do so in the Senate.
 Most famously, in 1995, Hatfield was the deciding vote against a balanced budget amendment to the Constitution.
+Hatfield compared the balanced budget amendment to President Reagan's tax cuts, claiming that both were examples of "imagery versus substance".

 Scandal and rebukes

 Hatfield was sometimes called "Saint Mark" because of his squeaky-clean reputation, but in 1984 columnist Jack Anderson revealed that Hatfield's wife Antoinette, a Washington, D.C., real estate lawyer, had been paid $55,000 by Greek arms dealer Basil Tsakos in connection with a real estate purchase.
 Tsakos had been lobbying Hatfield, then Appropriations Committee chairman, to support a trans-Africa oil pipeline megaproject.
 The Hatfields apologized and donated $55,000 to a Portland hospital.
 The Senate Ethics Committee investigated and decided to take no action.
 However, after Hatfield's death, an FBI report released under Freedom of Information law revealed that Tsakos had been indicted for bribery and had offered to plead guilty to lesser charges (though this never occurred), and that the Department of Justice had decided against charging Hatfield in the case.

 In 1991, it was also revealed that Hatfield had failed to report a number of expensive gifts from the president of the University of South Carolina, James B. Holderman.
 Again, he apologized.
 But the Senate Ethics Committee rebuked Hatfield for the latter act.

 Hatfield received another rebuke from the Senate after the Ethics Committee investigated two gifts that he had received in the form of forgiven loans from a former congressman and a California businessman.

 His final re-election campaign came in 1990 against businessman Harry Lonsdale.
 Lonsdale aggressively went after Hatfield with television attack ads that attacked Hatfield as out of touch on issues such as abortion and timber management and accused the incumbent of being too closely allied with special interest groups in Washington.
 Lonsdale's tactics moved him even with, and then ahead of Hatfield in some polls.
-Hatfield, who had typically stayed above the fray of negative campaigning, was forced to respond in kind with attack ads of his own.
+Hatfield, who had typically stayed above the fray of negative campaigning, responded in kind with attack ads of his own.
 He raised $1 million in a single month after trailing Lonsdale in the polls before the November election.
 He defeated the Democrat with 590,095 (53.7 percent) votes to 507,743 (46.2 percent) votes.